Who’s Annie?

 Jules Smith - Founder (1956-2016)

 Prior to his move to the New Hope area, Jules worked as a DJ in popular dance clubs around the city and befriended a woman known around town as “Atlanta Annie”.
-Little is known about this person other than her name and that she had a thick southern accent.
-After accidentally stumbling upon and moving to New Hope, Jules opened up a small retail shop selling mostly art deco/modern furniture and named his shop Atlanta Annie’s, a nod to his friend back in Atlanta.
+Little is known about this person other than her name.
+After accidentally stumbling upon New Hope, Jules opened up a small retail shop selling mostly art deco and modern furniture and named his shop Atlanta Annie’s, a nod to his friend back in Atlanta.

 About ten years after opening Atlanta Annie’s, Jules closed shop citing “retail burnout”.
-Jules had always had a van as a necessity for him to pick up his pieces that he found all over Pennsylvania + surrounding areas at flea markets, swap meets, auctions, etc. He found that each time he sold a piece from his shop, no one had a way of getting it to their desired destination so Jules would tack on a delivery fee to run the piece to the person who had bought it.
+Jules had always had a van as a necessity for him to pick up his pieces that he found all over Pennsylvania and the surrounding areas at flea markets, swap meets, and auctions.
+He found that each time he sold a piece from his shop, no one had a way of getting it to their desired destination so Jules would tack on a delivery fee to run the piece to the person who had bought it.
 Very naturally, Jules rolled Atlanta Annie’s into a delivery service and Atlanta Annie’s... became Annie Hauls.

 Jules had a textbook knowledge of art history, and because of his passion for art and antiques, brought a much needed thoughtfulness to the transport business.
 Sadly, Jules passed away suddenly in 2016.
 After the initial shock of his untimely passing, his long time employee Michael Topley took ownership of Annie Hauls and retained Jules’ rolodex that he had spent the past 25 years building.